pranav2chill/Coffee-Pricing-Project/README.md

 ## Executive Summary
 This report analyzes and forecasts coffee prices using historical data and machine learning models, aimed at providing actionable insights for the coffee market's stakeholders.

-## Introduction
+## Problem Statement
-This project focuses on the dynamic global coffee market, leveraging historical price data to predict future trends with machine learning techniques.
+In the dynamic and volatile coffee market, accurate price forecasting is crucial for stakeholders to make informed decisions.
+However, predicting coffee prices is challenging due to the complexity of market factors.
+The objective is to develop a model that can provide reliable predictions of coffee closing prices to assist in market analysis and decision-making.

 ## Data Overview
 The dataset, titled `coffee.csv`, comprises 5,746 entries, featuring columns like Date, Open, High, Low, Close, Volume, and Currency.
 The Date column has been formatted for time series analysis.